 Why Do I Need a Pikler Triangle And What The Heck Is it?

-Or maybe you have a Montessori baby and you know exactly what it is- but is it worth the steep price?
+Or maybe you have a Montessori baby and you know exactly what it is- but is it worth the price?

 The idea behind the Pikler is empowering children to safely explore what their body is capable of independently of their parents; encouraging curiosity and self confidence in their own physical abilities!